Childhood nudity: Late childhood and adolescence

 Between the age of 7 and 12 children may prefer to be alone for dressing and undressing, although there are differences in norms regarding family nudity.
 There may be social difficulties depending upon individual differences in sexual development of children of the same age, in particular the beginning of puberty.
-Children's understanding of these changes depend upon correct information and educational materials being provided as they grow.
+Children's understanding of these changes depends on correct information and educational materials being provided as they grow.
 Parents may be uncomfortable providing such information, and their children may turn to inaccurate information and values contained in movies, television, and the internet.

-Pre-pubescent children tend to have friends of the same sex.
+Children tend to have friends of the same sex until early adolescence.
 They may participate in sex play that is motivated by curiosity, and does not reflect upon sexual orientation.
 Parents may respond to such behavior by providing age-appropriate guidance regarding social rules.

-Puberty occurs between ages 10 and 17, generally a year later for boys than for girls.
+Puberty begins between ages 7 and 12, generally a year later for boys than for girls.
 Although an adult-level capacity for logical thinking may be reached by 16, psychosocial maturity, the ability to make decisions under stress or emotions may not occur until after 18, creating a maturity gap.
 Sexual behaviors between adolescents of the same age are generally considered normal by professionals if it does not involve coercion or purely sexual motivation.
 Otherwise, appropriateness of sexual behavior depends upon family and cultural traditions regarding physical expression of affection, privacy accorded to children, and openness about sexuality.

+Sex education

+The health textbooks in Finnish secondary schools emphasize the normalcy of non-sexual nudity in saunas and gyms as well as openness to the appropriate expression of developing sexuality.
+The Netherlands also has open and comprehensive sex education beginning as early as age 4.
+In addition to good health outcomes, the program promoted gender equality.
+Dutch illustrated books for children depict naked bodies when appropriate.

+In general, the United States remains uniquely puritanical in its moral judgements compared to other Western, developed nations.
+A survey in 2026 found that 40% of young adults had not received any sex education, while only 15% received comprehensive sex education.
+The others were in programs that emphasized abstinence.

+A 2009 report issued by the CDC comparing the sexual health of teens in France, Germany, the Netherlands and the United States concluded that if the US implemented comprehensive sex education similar to the three European countries there would be a significant reduction in teen pregnancies, abortions and the rate of sexually transmitted diseases, saving hundreds of millions of dollars.